 Visitors to Fort Wayne may notice something… There is a lot of construction.
 The barricades, scaffolding, and cranes can be hard to deal with, but they are all part of the city’s renewal as a point of destination.

 One of the most exciting projects is the improved Riverfront.
 Waters were an essential part of the founding of Fort Wayne.
 The nickname “Summit City” comes from the days of the Wabash and Erie Canal, when Fort Wayne was the highest point on the run of the canal.
 These days, the rivers are an essential part of our recreation.
-The upcoming projects include a tree canopy trail, amphitheatre, and lots of public space.
+The new Promenade Park includes a tree canopy trail, amphitheatre, and lots of public space.
 While construction on other phases of the Riververfront is still underway, river aficionados can check out Fort Wayne Outfitters for more information on river tours and rentals.

 This $30 million project will reestablish the historic Columbia Street as a hub for commerce and nightlife.
 Originally, the Landing was the road where wagons would unload people and parcels from canal boats and take them to their destinations by land.
 With this redevelopment, the Landing will be a destination for everything, including dining, retail, and office space.
 The redevelopment by Cincinnati-based Model Group is expected to be completed by 2019.

 The recently completed Ash Skyline Plaza was only part of the story.
-Skyline Tower is now under construction next to the Skyline Plaza.
-When completed, the tower will feature 124 apartments over 9 floors, and include 170,000 square feet of office and retail space.
-The anchor of the tower will be a Ruth’s Chris Steak House, Proximo, and DeBrand Fine Chocolates.
-The project was completed mid to summer 2018 and apartments are now available for rent.
+Skyline Tower was constructed next to the Skyline Plaza.
+The tower features 124 apartments over 9 floors, and includes 170,000 square feet of office and retail space.
+The anchors of the tower are Ruth’s Chris Steak House, Proximo, and DeBrand Fine Chocolates.
+The project was completed in 2018 and apartments are now available for rent.

 Provenance Hotels of Portland, an upscale boutique hotel chain, is partnering with Barbara Bradley Baekgaard, cofounder of Vera Bradley Designs, to bring a hotel to downtown Fort Wayne.
 Provenance would manage the hotel, with ground floor premium dining, and additional meeting spaces.
-The hotel will bring 120 rooms to the city, and locations are still being considered, but the hotel could be completed by 2019.
+The hotel will bring 120 rooms to the city, and is located at Main and Harrison Streets.
+The hotel could be completed in 2020.